Analysis of the subsolar-mass black hole candidate SSM200308 from the second part of the third observing run of Advanced LIGO-Virgo: Discussion

-The LVK collaboration's search for SSM black hole binaries \cite{LIGOScientific:2022hai} shows that SSM200308 is a promising SSM candidate.
-With its low false-alarm rate (FAR) of 0.20 yr$^{-1}$ and its global signal-to-noise ratio of $8.90$, the candidate is not far from, but still less significant than some confirmed events of O3b having similar SNR and FAR; e.g. GW200216\_220804 with FAR of 0.35 yr$^{-1}$ and SNR 9.40 or GW191230\_180458 with FAR 0.13 yr$^{-1}$ and SNR 10.30 \cite{LIGOScientific:2021djp}.
-Furthermore, one has to take into account that since SSM is a more speculative source of GWs, the significance required to claim a detection will be higher.
+The LVK collaboration's search for SSM black hole binaries \cite{LIGOScientific:2022hai} {gives SSM200308 as one of the most} promising SSM candidates.
+With its false-alarm rate (FAR) of 0.20 yr$^{-1}$ and its global signal-to-noise ratio of $8.90$, the candidate is not far from, but still less significant than some confirmed events of O3b having similar SNR and FAR; e.g. GW200216\_220804 with FAR of 0.35 yr$^{-1}$ and SNR 9.40 or GW191230\_180458 with FAR 0.13 yr$^{-1}$ and SNR 10.30 \cite{LIGOScientific:2021djp}. {However}, one has to take into account that since SSM is a more speculative source of GWs, the significance required to claim a detection will be higher.

+One can define a Bayes factor that characterizes the model evidence, quoted $\mathcal{B} = Z_s/Z_n$, which is the evidence for the signal hypothesis divided by that for Gaussian noise.
+For the SSM200308 candidate, the natural logarithm of the Bayes factor given with our {coherent} parameter estimation {on the three detectors} is $\ln(\mathcal{B}_{H1L1V1}) = \texttt{\lnBHL}$.